wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-how-to-manage-portal.md

 ## How to: Link a resource to a cloud service

-The Azure Preview Portal does not link resources together like the current Azure Management Portal does.
+The Azure Management Portal does not link resources together like the current Azure Management Portal does.
 Instead, you must deploy additional resources to the same resource group being used by the Cloud Service.

 ## How to: Delete deployments and a cloud service